-We plan to subcontract the manufacture of our pulmonary delivery devices before commercial production of our first products.
-We have identified contract manufacturers that we believe have the technical capabilities and production capacity to manufacture our devices and which can meet the requirements of good manufacturing practices.
-We cannot be assured that we will be able to obtain and maintain satisfactory contract manufacturing on commercially acceptable terms, if at all.
-Our dependence on third parties for the manufacture of our inhalation device may negatively impact our cost of goods and our ability to develop and commercialize products on a timely and competitive basis.
+We have agreed to subcontract the manufacture of our pulmonary delivery device before commercial production of our first inhaleable technology product.
+We have identified contract manufactures that we believe have the technical capabilities and production capacity to manufacture our pulmonary delivery devices and which can meet the requirements of cGMP.
+We cannot be assured that we will be able to maintain satisfactory contract manufacturing on commercially acceptable terms, if at all.
+Our dependence on third parties for the manufacture of our inhalation devices may negatively impact our cost of goods and our ability to develop and commercialize products using our inhaleables technology on a timely and competitive basis.

-We obtain the bulk drugs we use to formulate and manufacture the dry powders for our deep lung delivery systems from sole or exclusive sources of supply.
+We obtain the bulk drugs we use to manufacture the drugs using our drug delivery and formulation technologies from sole or exclusive sources of supply.
 For example, with respect to our source of bulk insulin, we have entered into a collaborative agreement with Pfizer which has, in turn, entered into an agreement with Aventis to manufacture biosynthetic recombinant insulin.
 Under the terms of their agreement, Pfizer and Aventis agreed to construct a jointly owned manufacturing plant in Frankfurt, Germany.
 Until its completion, Pfizer will provide us with insulin from Aventis's existing plant.
-If our sole or exclusive source suppliers fail to provide bulk drugs in sufficient quantities when required, our revenues and results of operations will be negatively immacted.